what do scientists say about decompression?

-The foramen ovale remains open, or patent (persistent foramen ovale or PFO), in about 25% of the adult population (1).
+The foramen ovale remains open, or patent (patent foramen ovale or PFO), in about 25% of the adult population (1).
 Most patients with a PFO do not have any symptoms.
 However, the condition may play a role in migraine headaches and it increases the risk of stroke, transient ischemic attack and heart attack.
 In divers, it has been associated with severe neurological decompression sickness, inner ear decompression sickness, and cutaneous symptoms .
 Venous bubbles formed during and after decompression can pass through the foramen ovale shunt -so not filtered by the lung- and invade the peripheral arterial circulation.
 They can reach tissues supersaturated with inert gases and, as a result, there is an amplified risk of bubble emboli in these zones.

 The various forms of DCS for which a link has been demonstrated regarding the presence of PFO have been recently reviewed .
 Cerebral DCS seem more linked to PFO presence than spinal cord DCS .
 The correlation to the risk of spinal cord DCS is less marked but seems to exist .
 Regarding brain and inner ear injuries, where supersaturation levels can be locally high, mechanisms have been proposed and discussed .
 The relationship between cutaneous forms and PFO was initially more puzzling.
 A recent study leads to hypothesize a cerebrally mediated mechanism .